 About Irish Travellers

-There are an estimated 25,000 Travellers in Ireland, making up more than 4,485 Traveller families.
-This constitutes approximately 0.5% of the total national population.
-It is estimated that an additional 15,000 Irish Travellers live in Britain, with a further 10,000 Travellers of Irish descent living in the United States of America.
+There are an estimated 31,000 Travellers in Ireland, making up more than 4,485 Traveller families.
+This constitutes approximately 0.7% of the total national population.
+It is estimated that an additional 15,000 Irish Travellers live in Britain, with a further 10,000 Travellers of Irish descent living in the US.

 Travellers, as individuals and as a group, experience a high level of prejudice and exclusion in Irish society.
-Many have to endure living in intolerable conditions, with approximately one third having to live without access to the basic facilities of sanitation, water and electricity.
+Many have to endure living in intolerable conditions, such as lack of access to basic facilities of sanitation, water and electricity.
 This leads to ongoing health problems among the Traveller community.
-A report of the Health Research Board (1987) revealed that Traveller men live, on average, 10 years less than settled men, while Traveller women live on average 12 years less than their settled peers.
+The All Ireland Traveller Health Study 2010 revealed that Traveller men live, on average, 15 years less than settled men, while Traveller women live on average 11 years less than their settled peers.
 Discrimination and its effects are a daily feature of Travellers lives.